archethic-foundation/libdart/README.md

   `new Transaction(type)` creates a new instance of the transaction

-  `type` is the string defining the type of transaction to generate ("keychain", "keychain_access", "transfer", "hosting", "code_proposal", "code_approval", "token")
+  `type` is the string defining the type of transaction to generate ("keychain", "keychain_access", "transfer", "hosting", "code_proposal", "code_approval", "token", "contract", "data")

   The transaction instance contains the following methods: